podcast | January 30, 2017

 Today’s show will demonstrate how to get sales improvement programs adopted in a matrix organization.
 To help illustrate today’s topic we will think through sales enablement within a matrix organization using Frontier Communications as a use case.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Joining us today is Ian Petersen, the Senior Vice President of Sales Operations and Enablement at Frontier Communications.
 Frontier offers broadband, video, voice bundles for small businesses, and advanced business communications for medium and large businesses in 29 states with approximately 28,000 employees.
 Ian is uniquely qualified to speak on this topic with experience in matrix organizations at Sun Microsystems, Oracle and now Frontier.
 Listen as Ian demonstrates how to get sales improvement programs adopted in matrix organizations.